 Negative Evaluation: Conversely, an evaluative thesis may convey a negative judgment, focusing on the subject's flaws, weaknesses, or shortcomings.
 This type of evaluation aims to critique or discourage engagement with the subject.

-- Example: "The film's weak character development and clichéd plot detract from its overall quality, making it a disappointment."
+Example: "The film's weak character development and clichéd plot detract from its overall quality, disappointing it."

 Selecting Your Topic

-In the journey of crafting an evaluative thesis, the choice of topic is a crucial starting point.
+The choice of topic is a crucial starting point in crafting an evaluative thesis.
 A well-chosen topic not only sets the stage for a meaningful evaluation but also determines the relevance and engagement of your essay.
 In this chapter, we will explore the intricacies of selecting a suitable topic for evaluation.

 Choosing a Subject for Evaluation